 First, second, and third-year recipients will have one year to complete their work.
 Seniors must complete their work before graduation.
 Upon completion of the project, each individual or group is required to submit a brief written project completion report to the Prize Committee.
 In addition all award winners will be required to make a presentation of their work to a student/faculty group.
-Students are highly encouraged to disseminated their work through Asia Forum and by other means such as an article in the Catalyst or the Cipher.
+Students are highly encouraged to disseminate their work through other means such as an article in the Lotus, Catalyst or Disparaging Eye.

-Please contact Professor John Williams with any questions you have about the award program.
+QUESTIONS: Please contact Professor Tamara Bentley (email@example.com) with any questions you have about the award program.

 This is the Asian Studies Program